0za0/BonkBingo/README.md

 # BonkBingo
+**This project is being re-written in a different UI Framework with Online Multiplayer - Stay tuned**

-A Bingo Board Generator for Bionicle Heroes or any game
+A Bingo Board Generator for Bionicle Heroes (or any game)

 This version loads the entire board from the board.kongu